The dodgrpackage includes three functions for

 results in having a column named “tlim” (for “time”) instead of “dlim”

 (for “distance”).
-The concavity
+The concavity parameter functions in

 exactly the same way as described above.